Surprise Confession, Chap. 1

 I searched, and finally found a small white envelope.
 "Yep.
 Found it," I said, barely able to contain my curiosity—or my excitement—as I opened it.
 The small card said nothing more than, "Dinner tonight?"
 And I have to admit, the fact that there was no name depressed me a little.
 But why should it, Caity?
 You know there's nothin' between you and String, right? a voice in my head asked me.
 I had to admit, as much as I want there to be somethin' between me and String, there isn't.

 "Well?
 Who sent you the flowers?"
 Dom demanded.
 I showed him the card, and said, "Your guess is as good as mine."
-But, I know who I wish they were from, I said to myself again as I saw Hawke walk back into the hangar.
+But, I know who I wish they were from, I thought again as I saw Hawke walk back into the hangar.
 And I have the strangest feelin' that Dom wishes they were from String, too.
 I gotta admit somethin', though—the fact that I had no idea who had sent me those flowers had the cop in me real suspicious.
 It's like that old saying goes—You can take the cop off of the force, but you can't take the force out of the cop.
 Okay, maybe I just made that up, but it works—for me, anyway.

-"Hey, Dom...hey, Cait," Hawke said, then noticed the expression on my face.
+"Hey, Dom.
+Hey, Cait," Hawke said, then noticed the expression on my face.
 "You look awful happy about somethin', Cait.
 What's going on?"

 "Oh, nothin', String," I said as I walked over to him.
 "Just got a beautiful bouquet of roses from a secret admirer.
 And whoever he is, he wants to take me out to dinner tonight after work."
 I glanced up at him to see if my "secret admirer" comment had provoked a response, but got nothing.